carbon-language/carbon-lang/docs/design/generics/details.md

 Note that this expands the kinds of requirements that facet types can have from just interface requirements to also include the various kinds of constraints discussed later in this section.
-In addition, it can introduce relationships between different type variables, such as that a member of one is equal to the member of another.
+In addition, it can introduce relationships between different type variables, such as that a member of one is equal to a member of another.
 The `where` operator is not associative, so a type expression using multiple must use round parens `(`...`)` to specify grouping.